 • How do your friendships impact your performance at school or in extracurriculars?

-• Are their any relationships that provided drama or stress?
+• Are there any relationships that provided drama or stress?
 What can you do to make that relationship healthier?

 They probably aren’t going to react well if you ban them from hanging out with their best friend.
 But maybe you can open up the door for healthy conversation if you ask them to share first.
-Teenagers are smarter than we often give them credit for!
-If they are in an unhealthy relationship, let them talk through what that looks like and what they could do to either get rid of the friendship or set up healthier boundaries.

-Extracurriculars
+The Extracurriculars Conversation

 It seems like today’s teenagers are busier than ever.
-Not only are they expected to go to school during the week and church on the weekends, but they also have to be involved in multiple extracurriculars, join school clubs and complete crazy amounts of service hours.
+Not only are they expected to go to school during the week and church on the weekends, but they also have to be involved in multiple extracurriculars, join school clubs, and complete crazy amounts of service hours.

 That is what colleges expect, right?

-Extracurriculars are good and character building, but it is important for students to set goals not only on how to better themselves through these activities, but also how to find margin and rest in the midst of their busy schedules.
-Especially if you are talking to a teenager who is involved in multiple sports, activities or volunteer opportunities, encourage them to set healthy goals by asking these questions:
+Extracurriculars are good and character-building.
+However, students need to set goals, not only for bettering themselves through these activities, but also for leaving margin and rest despite their busy schedules.
+Especially if you are talking to a teenager who is involved in multiple sports, activities, or volunteer opportunities, encourage them to set healthy goals by asking these questions:

 • How many extracurriculars do you think you’ll have time for with school and other responsibilities?